Major Google Business Updates in 2020. Why Should Restaurants Care?

 Appealing pictures and good info go hand-in-hand.
 Close up pictures are great for your dishes but what about a 360 panoramic shot that catches the quaint vibe of your location?

 Adapt the format and look to your situation, photos are not a one size fits it all situation.
 It will depend on what you want to emphasize about your business.

 Fill in the highlights and attributes for your locations.
 Is your location offering vegan options?
 How about a kid’s menu?
 Can a group be seated outdoors?

 Be sure to add all relevant info that applies to your locations, displayed in the “About” tab.
 As a location manager or owner, it’s impossible to predict every aspect that your customers will consider.
 Some have very specific needs and some are just picky.
 Many are concerned about safety and hygiene measures and expect transparency over the measures put in place.

 More about the perks of going premium is expected to surface after the official announcement.
-It is also likely that more Google My Business 2020 updates to be announced in the last months of the year, to further support small and medium sized companies.
+It is also likely that more Google Business Profile 2020 updates to be announced in the last months of the year, to further support small and medium sized companies.

 As the horeca and hospitality industry continue their efforts to recover from the COVID-19 lockdown, it will be interesting to see which businesses choose Google My Business to go an extra mile and be more visible online.

 Unlock the Full Potential of GMB for Your Restaurant Today

 How to drive sales to Delivery and Takeaway